Open Theology and the Church of the Nazarene

 Open theism fits well with an incarnational understanding of God.
-The God who observes from afar is more easily conceived as uninvolved, seeing all history at one glance.
-Such a distant God is not easily conceived as one who feels what we feel, walks alongside us, and is the Comforter.
+The God who observes from afar is easily conceived as uninvolved.
+A distant God is not present with us to feel what we feel, walk alongside us, and be our Comforter.

 Open theology emphasizes the immanence of God without neglecting God’s transcendence.
 It affirms God’s omnipresence without regarding the Creator a creature.